vsrinivas/fuchsia/docs/inspect.md

 their hub.
 It is customary to expose a root-level object called `objects` at `out/objects/`.

-The manager for a components environment may expose its own information about the component to the hub.
+The manager for a component's environment may expose its own information about the component to the hub.
 For instance, appmgr exposes `system_objects` for each component.